Witiko/scm-at-arqmath3/paper/main.md

 ## Token Similarity

-To determine the semantic relatedness of text and math tokens, we first extracted their global representations from our language models:
+To determine the similarity of text and math tokens, we first extracted their global representations from our language models:

 Shallow log-bilinear models